Beyond Meritocracy

 The postwar test case

-Take the postwar United States.
+Take the postwar United States again.
 The combination of the draft, ongoing military occupations, and expanded access to tertiary education meant very few men were unemployed.
 During the war itself, millions of women had worked in factories.
 Unionization rates were high.
 Workers were in an exceptionally strong bargaining position.

 And yet, after the war, white working women were pushed out of the workforce and back into the home — with broad support from a cross-class coalition of husbands and prospective fathers.[6]